INTRODUCTION

 INTERNATIONAL PROJECTS

-Our Center also participates in international projects such as Erasmus+ and eTwinning.
 In the school year 2022/2023, we carried out two eTwinning projects: “Cut the waste” and “Special Maths”.
 Both projects were awarded the National eTwinning quality label.

 The “Cut the Waste” project took place with partners from Croatia, Italy, Romania, Spain, Greece, and Turkey.
 They worked with young people from the majority schools and learned ways to reduce waste and thus our impact on the environment.
 Students developed their computer skills by creating their own logo designs in Canva, taking a Kahoot quiz, and participating in Zoom calls.
 Some students also deepened their communication skills in a foreign language, as all communication with their peers took place in English.
 Thus, they practiced writing, reading, and speaking in the English language.
 As part of the project, we introduced ourselves to our peers from abroad, explored protected natural areas in Slovenia, got to know the protected areas of the participating countries, made greeting cards for partners from recycled material, conducted a survey on the topic of waste separation with school employees, and picked up trash around the school.